-- A. recommending to Mr Riordan, his superior, that IOOF accept the terms of the 2010/2011 AXIS Policy without first reviewing the terms of the policy in detail and relying only on the recommendation of Mr Sean Cray of Willis (affidavit of Gary Riordan sworn 4 July 2017, para 63); and - B. failing to turn his mind to whether exclusion 3.16 of the 2010/2011 AXIS Policy might apply to claims made by debenture holders of the kind made against AET in the present proceedings).
+- A. recommending to Mr Riordan, his superior, that IOOF accept the terms of the 2010/2011 AXIS Policy without first reviewing the terms of the policy in detail and relying only on the recommendation of Mr Sean Cray of Willis (affidavit of Gary Riordan sworn 4 July 2017, para 63); and - B. failing to turn his mind to whether exclusion 3.16 of the 2010/2011 AXIS Policy might apply to claims made by debenture holders of the kind made against AET in the present proceedings, but instead relying wholly on Willis to advise IOOF if the coverage provided under the 2010/2011 AXIS Policy may or may not be adequate to meet IOOF's needs, including in respect of its subsidiaries such as AET (affidavit of Michael Stanelos sworn 2 June 2017, para 79).

-2) Mr Riordan relying upon:
+2) Mr Riordan relying solely upon:

-- A. the recommendation (made to Mr Stanelos) by Mr Cray that IOOF accept the terms of the 2010/2011 AXIS Policy in circumstances where Mr Riordan had not reviewed the terms of the policy himself and he knew that Mr Stanelos had not reviewed the terms of the policy in detail (affidavit of Gary Riordan sworn 4 July 2016, para 63); and - B. the observations made by Willis in the Renewal Report [AET.601.002.0098], page 12, which concerned the scope of the AXIS coverage in comparison to the expiring QBE coverage, in satisfying himself that the scope of coverage that AXIS was offering was acceptable to IOOF (affidavit of Gary Riordan sworn 4 July 2017, para 68). - F) Further and without limiting the above, AET failed to take reasonable care in relation to the 2011/2012 AXIS Policy by reason of:
+A. the recommendation (made to Mr Stanelos) by Mr Cray that IOOF accept the terms of the 2010/2011 AXIS Policy in circumstances where Mr Riordan had not reviewed the terms of the policy himself and he knew that Mr Stanelos had not

+- reviewed the terms of the policy in detail (affidavit of Gary Riordan sworn 4 July 2016, para 63); and - B. the observations made by Willis in the Renewal Report [AET.601.002.0098], page 12, which concerned the scope of the AXIS coverage in comparison to the expiring QBE coverage, in satisfying himself that the scope of coverage that AXIS was offering was acceptable to IOOF (affidavit of Gary Riordan sworn 4 July 2017, para 68). - F) Further and without limiting the above, AET failed to take reasonable care in relation to the 2011/2012 AXIS Policy by reason of: